 Patricia Dunn’s Biography

 Threads!
-Grandmothers, mother, aunts, friends, neighbors knitting and sewing, all around. . .a distinct memory of working looms seen on a class field trip to the Farmers’ Museum, Cooperstown, NY.
-Later, visits to weavers in New Mexico, both Rio Grande and Navajo.
-My husband’s love for Navajo rugs with two in our home.
-Knitting.
-Telling my father that when I retired I wanted to learn to spin.
-He and my mother gifted me a Louet spinning wheel long before the hypothetical retirement.
-Boulder, CO, about an hour’s drive from my mountain home, spinning lessons and membership in the Handweavers’ Guild where I took advantage of many workshops like dyeing, color theory, weaving notably from Peter Collingwood.
-Enchanted with the work of a tapestry artist there, I swore, not me.
-Always, knitting, dyeing handspun, designing sweaters.
-Art classes at a nearby community college and suddenly I wanted to ‘paint’ with my dyed yarns.
-Weaving with more than one color across. . .discontinuous weft.
+All around — Grandmothers, mother, aunts, friends, neighbors knitting and sewing…a distinct memory of working looms seen on a class field trip to the Farmers’ Museum, Cooperstown, NY…later, visits to Navajo and Rio Grande weavers in New Mexico…my husband’s love for Navajo rugs with two in our home…knitting…curiosity about spinning…my parents gifted me a Louet spinning wheel…spinning lessons and membership in the Handweavers’ Guild of Boulder, CO, about an hour’s drive from my mountain home…taking advantage of many workshops like dyeing, color theory, design, and weaving, notably from Peter Collingwood.
+Enchanted and intimidated by the work of a tapestry artist there…not me…too slow…spinning, dyeing handspun, designing and knitting sweaters…art classes at a nearby community college and suddenly I wanted to ‘paint’ with my dyed yarns…weaving with more than one color in a shed…discontinuous weft.
 Tapestry!